SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

       and be able to work on something else in the mean time
 - Swift has built-in support for asynchronous code, and for running async code concurrently
+- when not to use async code (async isn't magic)
+    + because Swift has language level support for concurrency, the language can help you make & keep certain promises
+    + for example, actors let you safely share mutable state
+    + however, even with that help, writing and debugging async code is more complex than doing the same thing synchronously because there are more "moving parts" to consider
+    + if the problem is that your code is slow, profile it first to understand *why* it's slow, just like you'd do for any other performance bug
+    + buggy or inefficient async code isn't necessarily any better than buggy or inefficient synchronous code, it might even be slower or harder to debug
 .. note::

    If you've written concurrent or asynchronous code before,